 Meet the publisher of the L.A.
 Loft Blog, Corey Chambers

 In the most exciting place on earth, amid the cityscape that delivers every convenience, the drama often hides behinds the scenes.
-Four days after fighting off a brawny pit bull mauling of his 14-lb chihuahua-dachshund-boxer mix, Downtown loft broker Corey Chambers is gleeful that his broken toe is healing nicely.
+Four days after fighting off a brawny pit bull mauling of his 14-lb chihuahua-dachshund-boxer mix, Downtown loft broker Corey Chambers is gleeful that his broken toe was not bitten off and swallowed by the iron-jawed animal.
 To save his little love-of-his-life lap dog Zzyzx — Corey calls him “Wuppy” — from being torn to shreds, Corey kicked the pit bull with all of his might.
 Barely affecting the 100-lb machine of muscle and jaws, the 183-lb kick was just enough to destabilize the monstrous puppy-eater, keeping the big beast from turning the sparkly-eyed wuppy into a suffering heap of dog-baby grief.
 “Thank God my wuppy is ok!,” erupts Corey.
 Lucky elation emanates as the animal emergency room doctor announces that the beloved little friend received only minor external abrasions.
 Wuppy will be OK.

 Dogs and people have long been part of Corey’s life.
 Today, while helping thousands of home buyers, sellers, renters and landlords, he today works at home to keep the little pup from suffering separation anxiety while domestic partner Mike is out working 12-hour shifts. #coreychambers